IRLtools/IRLbox/docs/installation/installation-instructions.md

 Copy

-笞・・double check if you are really flashing the correct disk drive!! 笞・什ou have been warned! 笞・・ after you wrote it to your sdcard you will have to "write the GPT" because the size changed.
+⚠️ double check if you are really flashing the correct disk drive!! ⚠️ you have been warned! ⚠️ after you wrote it to your sdcard you will have to "write the GPT" because the size changed.

 ``` none